OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 # Sentiment Analysis Model
 The natural language model that we used in this project was the __Bag-of-words model (BOW)__.
-Using a large corpus of documents, the frequency of all occurring words is analysed and ranked according to the frequently occuring words.
+Using a large corpus of documents, the frequency of all occurring words is analysed and ranked according to the frequently occurring words.
 Then a function is used that maps a given sentence to a vector representing the occurrence of words from the vocabulary in the sentence.

 More sophisticated language models exist on the market, however as shown in [Ref.
 1](https://cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf), this simple BOW model is already capable of achieving about an 80%